ResourcesBlog

 A Multilingual Whistleblower Program Shows You Care

 For many multinationals, the default language is English, with localisation put in place as needed.
-With your whistleblower program, localising it shows employees you care about their voice and you are investing to hear it
+With your whistleblower program, localising it shows employees you care about their voice and you are investing to hear it.

 Encouraging employees to have courageous conversations will only go so far if everything is in English.
 40% of fraud cases are identified by whistleblowers* (compared to only 15% discovered by internal audit*).
 Communicating in their native language will encourage employees to make reports, which will help you better identify blind spots.